 Crickets are found in absolute abundance in this colossal country.
 In Beijing, Autumn marks the start of cricket fighting season, a Chinese tradition that has been practiced for over a thousand years.

 An annual cricket fighting tournament is held in this capital city on the grounds of a large temple, where the matches take place in small plastic containers.
 The shows are recorded and then shown on big screens so visitors can see it live.
 As far as competition, crickets are matched up according to their size, to ensure fair battle.

-In some parts of China, like Macau, cricket fighting was at one time quite popular, and people would even place bets on their preferred cricket, making it a gamblers sport.
+In some parts of China, like Macau, cricket fighting was at one time quite popular, where people would even place bets on their preferred cricket, making it a gamblers sport.
 To be even more dramatic, funerals were held for the crickets that went on to the other side following the cricket matches.
 They even have special mortuaries for the crickets..
 Ok, maybe that’s going too far.

 9. Christmas is not a public holiday in China.

-One of the interesting facts of China is that the Chinese don’t receive a day off from work just because it’s Christmas!
+One of the interesting facts of China is that the Chinese don’t receive a day off from work just because it’s Christmas.